 For obvious reasons an accident last year, which resulted in me being helicoptered to A&E and requiring surgery, has had a lasting impression on me.
 But it's left its mark on others too, which is what this is about.
 I wanted to post it here because there were many people involved who weren't from Nottingham, in some cases complete strangers, not to mention Mountain Rescue and medical professionals.
-It's a little audience-specific (Showell Styles wrote a poem called The Ballad of Idwal Slabs, which former club presidents recite en masse every year at the Annual Dinner) and at the end I intended to thank those who weren't there too - that was sort of the point - but I seem to have neglected to do that.
+It's a little audience-specific (Showell Styles wrote a poem called The Ballad of Idwal Slabs, which former University of Nottingham club presidents recite en masse every year at the Annual Dinner) and at the end I intended to thank those who weren't there too - that was sort of the point - but I seem to have neglected to do that.
 I debated rewriting it for this blog but decided that it's probably best left in its original form, not least because of comments from friends who read it.

 On the 6th of March 2011 I broke two of Showell Styles’ rules: “Keep your head uppermost when you’re climbing” and “If you must fall, be on a rope.”
 Unfortunately I wasn’t wearing braces, cheap or otherwise – instead I broke the fall with my left eye socket.
 This is not the recommended position to adopt when facing a groundfall.
 I can testify to that, which in itself is more than a minor miracle.
 An inch to the left and I would have taken the full blow to the temple and I very much doubt I could joke about poor technique.